ilaif/gh-prx/README.md

    push_to_remote: true # Whether to push the local changes to remote before creating the PR
 issue:
    provider: github # The provider to use for fetching issue details
+   types: ["fix", "feat", "chore", "docs", "refactor", "test", "style", "build", "ci", "perf", "revert"] # The issue types to prompt the user when creating a new branch
 ```

 ### PR Description (Body)